 Disclosure of your information

 Your personal information may be passed to and used by companies within Codex Group and our agents and sub-contractors who administer or process the information on our behalf Most of our sub-contractors and administrators are based in the UK or EEA, however, one in particular is based in Gibraltar.
-Please contact Tracey Rowe at Codex Capital Partners Limited, 49 Upper Brook Street, London W1K 2BR for an up-to-date list of the current members of Codex Group and detail of any agent or sub-contractors we use from time to time.
+Please contact Kate Osborne at Codex Capital Partners Limited, 39-41 Charing Cross Road, London, WC2H 0AR for an up-to-date list of the current members of Codex Group and detail of any agent or sub-contractors we use from time to time.